Part of Kazakhstan’s famous Golden Triangle, the time-worn Charyn Canyon is deeply engraved in the dusty soil of the Kazakh steppe.

 Though it’s completely possible to book a tour from one of the tourist companies in Almaty, I’d highly recommend sorting out a tour online and in advance.

-For those interested, this full-day private tour of Charyn Canyon has great reviews, air-conditioned transport and grants enough time to explore the canyon – plus it offers pickup and dropoff service at your hotel in Almaty.
+For those interested, this full-day private tour of Charyn Canyon has great reviews, and air-conditioned transport and grants enough time to explore the canyon – plus it offers pickup and dropoff service at your hotel in Almaty.

-BUS | Alternatively, you can also jump aboard a bus tour organized by the Ecotourism Information Resource Center (EIRC).
+By bus | Alternatively, you can also jump aboard a bus tour organized by the Ecotourism Information Resource Center (EIRC).

 If you’re keen to visit with them, a visit to Charyn Canyon comes for as little as 6.000 KZT (€12,5) per person.
 After meeting with the guide, the tour takes around 14 hours to complete, with half of that time spent on the bus.